shogun-toolbox/shogun/doc/readme/INTERFACES.md

 usually in `/usr/share/java/`.

-Compiling code works with the java compiler and passing the location of `shogun.jar`, `jblas.jar`, and the example itself in the class path
+Compiling code works with the java compiler and passing the location of `shogun.jar`, `jblas.jar`, and the example itself in the classpath

     javac -cp /path/to/jblas.jar:/path/to/shogun.jar:path/to/java_example.java -d /path/to/output/ /path/to/java_example.java